SHASTA LAND TRUST STAFF

-Paul Vienneau, EXECUTIVE DIRECTOR
+Paul Vienneau, Executive Director

-Paul Vienneau started with Shasta Land Trust in December 2015.
-Born and raised in Shasta County, he returned over 1 year ago with his fiancée after being away for nearly 14 years.
+Paul started with the Shasta Land Trust in December 2015.
+Born and raised in Shasta County, he returned with his wife after being away for nearly 14 years.
 He graduated from the University of California, Santa Cruz with a degree in Politics in 2005 and after enjoying the beautiful landscape of the Santa Cruz Mountains he moved to Southern California to pursue his law degree at the University of La Verne, College of Law.
 After graduating in 2013 with his Juris Doctor he pursued a Master’s Degree in Public Administration.
 Rather than pursue a career as a practicing attorney he focused a great deal of his time during his master’s program on water conservation, technology/innovation and water ownership rights.
 Additionally, while in Southern California he worked at the City of Upland as a Water Conservation Intern and conducted a large amount of research concerning water regulation/ownership as a graduate assistant at the University of La Verne.

 When not working, Paul enjoys spending quality time with his wife and parents who still reside in Shasta County.
 After being out of the area for over 14 years he is once again enjoying the beautiful landscape that is northern California by hiking and traveling to the hidden gems that surround the area.
 As a way to burn off stress he enjoys working out at Northstate Crossfit where he has found personal growth, new friends, and wellness.